ibm-cloud-docs/storage-scale/data-transfer.md

 #### Ansible synchronize
 {: #ansible-synchronize}

 Synchronize is a wrapper around rsync to make common tasks in your playbooks quick and easy.
 It is run and originates on the local host where Ansible is being run.
 Of course, you could just use the command action to call rsync yourself, but you also must add a fair number of boilerplate options and host facts.
-Synchronize is not intended to provide access to the full power of RSync, but it does make the most common invocations easier to implement.
+Synchronize is not intended to provide access to the full power of Rsync, but it does make the most common invocations easier to implement.
 You still may need to call rsync directly via command or shell, depending on your use case.

 ##### Pros
 {: #ansible-sync-pros}